billbreit/BitWiseApps/README.md

 Current working modules:

 **iomapper.py**: A library for generalizing external bind requests, saving a lot of gory details about call structure and parameters.
-Wtih a little logic thrown into the mix, it should provide a foundation for a farily simple process controller.
+Wtih a little logic thrown into the mix, it should provide a foundation for a fairly simple process engine.

 #### bitwise/tests directory >